 Elephants in Thailand have had a tough time of it.
 Historically they were taken from the wild, domesticated, and forced to work in the logging industry.
 Over the years this industry focused more and more on machines, leaving elephants redundant and their owners with a large debt.
 To make money, owners took their elephants to the streets to beg and perform for money – a practice which is illegal.
 Others took their elephants to camps where they were forced to perform tricks to tourists or carry tourists on their backs on mountain treks.
-This project aims to provide a safe haven for the lucky elephants that have so far been rescued – 25 have been rescued so far, with many more needing help and protection in the coming years.
+This project aims to provide a safe haven for the lucky elephants that have so far been rescued – many more may need help and protection in the coming years.

 When visiting Thailand, elephant volunteering is a very popular option.
 Without enthusiastic and hard-working elephant volunteers, Thailand’s elephants would have a much poorer standard of welfare – indeed, this elephant rehabilitation project would not be able to run.
 Volunteering hands-on with elephants is a real privilege, and helping them to enjoy life after years of being slaves to the tourist industry is a great achievement.